 She smiled and mocked a curtsey.

 The hall was starting to empty as people found their usual places around the school to spend recess with their friends.
-I stepped back to have good look at Grace.
+I stepped back to have a good look at Grace.
 She was wearing the school uniform, but her arms were covered in colourful bands and bangles and she was wearing a long necklace with the letter ‘G’.
 The pink of her lips made her musty green eyes stand out.
-She looked pretty.
+She was pretty.

 ‘How were your first lessons?’